 Once termly assessments have been made, the teacher is to record this information on their class EYFS assessment grid on SIMS for each area of learning.
-The EYFS trackers are to be completed every term, baseline-Autumn 1, Autumn 2, Spring 2 and Summer 2.
-Once the class EYFS tracker has been completed staff need to complete the EYFS termly progress grid and identify children not on track and what opportunities/interventions these children can be exposed to ensure they make progress and get on track.
-These trackers are discussed in phase meetings so all staff can contribute and forest school leader also used to ensure on weekly forest school planning these children are identified.
-The class teacher then needs to update the journey to date document with the data and then pass tracker onto the office so they can input the information onto Sims.
-The EYFS lead then analyses the data and shares this information with the phase and SLT.
+Once the class EYFS mark sheet has been completed the EYFS lead needs to analysis the data looking at key groups and will identify children not on track and what opportunities/interventions these children can be exposed to ensure they make progress and get on track.
+This will be communicated to SLT, EYFS team and subject leaders.
+These children are discussed in phase meetings so all staff can contribute and forest school leader also used to ensure on weekly forest school planning these children are identified.
+The EYFS lead then needs to update the journey to date document with the data.

-New starters will need to be assessed and added to the EYFS class tracker and SIMs.
+New starters will need to be assessed and added to the EYFS mark sheet.